 The order of the Get Right (1-Fitness, 2-Fellowship and 3-Faith) is prescriptive, not random.
 Although it might seem philosophically that Faith should come first and that Fellowship should precede Fitness, that just does not turn out to be true as a practical matter.

 Why?
 Because men who have no self-control over what they eat or drink and the daily use to which they put their bodies become captive to their lack of physical fitness.
 Ultimately, that defines them, primarily in their own minds but also in the eyes of those around them.

-Likewise, because Fellowship is about forging a healthy relationship with other people, it requires the Q to put the needs of others before himself.
+Likewise, because Fellowship is about the forging healthy relationships with other people, it requires the HIM to put the needs of others before himself.
 This is not the state of nature into which a man is born.
 A baby cannot even conceive of anything outside of himself, a boy puts himself first in all things and a teen is self-absorbed.
 Only in maturity does a man develop the discipline and desire to consistently promote the cause of his loved ones over his own and seek Preparedness.
 That is Right, the normal and upright position into which he is designed to grow.
 But he can’t do it if beset by gluttony and sloth.
 Those are jealous and all-consuming idols that will stunt his growth and keep him un-Right.

 Finally, Faith requires a willing obedience to that which created us, which means that we place nothing before the SkyQ.
 For the un-Fit man this is simply not possible.
 His lack of control over what he eats, drinks and does renders him captive to other forces.
 As with Fellowship, gluttony and sloth provide no space for anything else.
 They are all consuming.

 To be able to help others, a man must first help himself